Articles from the 100th Anniversary Year (2016)

-Dr. Wilcox has conducted extensive research in many areas of Southwestern Archaeology on the history of Southwest archaeology.
-His longest standing research program intends to produce a documentary history of the Hemenway Southwestern Archaeological Expedition led by Frank Hamilton Cushing; this project began in 1983, with a wonderful collaboration with Dr. Curtis M. Hinsley Jr.
+Dr. Wilcox conducted extensive research in many areas of Southwestern Archaeology on the history of Southwest archaeology.
+His longest standing research program was compiling a documentary story of the Hemenway Southwestern Archaeological Expedition led by Frank Hamilton Cushing; this project began in 1983, with a wonderful collaboration with Dr. Curtis M. Hinsley Jr.

 Wilcox received the 2007 Byron Cummings Award from the Arizona Archaeological and Historical Society and the 2009 Lifetime Achievement Award from the Arizona Governor’s Archaeological Advisory Commission.
 He passed away on May 27, 2022.

 - Wilcox, David R. Glyphs 66(8) Chronicling the Utah “Game Plan” Cummings Brought to Tucson in 1915

 - Wilcox, David R. Glyphs 66(9) Antiquarianism in Arizona B.C.
 (Before Cummings)

 - Wilcox, David R. Glyphs 66(10) How the AAHS Helped Dean Cummings Realize His Game Plan, 1916–1921

 - Wilcox, David R. Glyphs 67(3) AAHS in 1930

 - Wilcox, David R. Glyphs 67(4) AAHS and the Hohokam Museums Association